 The Board of Directors convenes under the direction of the Chairman or, if the Chairman is unable to attend, the Deputy Chairman.
 Items of business are generally presented by the President and CEO.
 Minutes are taken by the CFO.

-In 2009, the Board convened 12 times of which two meetings were held in the business units.
-The average attendance rate at meetings was 100%.
+In 2010, the Board convened 25 times of which one meeting was held in the business units.
+The average attendance rate at meetings was 97 %.

 Evaluation of independence